martinerk0/dustbot/index.md

 ## Wiring

 Put arduino micro and other parts onto breadboard according to this diagram.
-Put usb cable from raspberry pi to arduino and from battery pack to raspberry pi.
+Put usb cable from Raspberry Pi to Arduino and from battery pack to Raspberry Pi.

 ## Software:
-- Ubuntu: we used latest Ubuntu 18.04.3 LTS.
+- [Ubuntu](https://ubuntu-mate.org): we used Ubuntu Mate 18.04.3 LTS.
-- ROS - we installed ROS Melodic Morenia
+- [ROS](http://wiki.ros.org/melodic/Installation) - we installed ROS Melodic Morenia
-- PySerial - we use this library to communicate with Arduino.
+- [PySerial](https://pythonhosted.org/pyserial/) - we use this library to communicate with Arduino.
-- Arduino - we need somehow to get inputs from switches, odometry and to control motors.
-Since we don't want to burn our raspberry by experimenting, it is reasonable to use arduino for this.
-You can also debug I/O of arduno with your notebook instead of raspberry.
+- [Arduino](https://www.arduino.cc) - we need somehow to get inputs from switches, odometry and to control motors.
+Since we don't want to burn our Raspberry Pi by experimenting, it is reasonable to use arduino for this.
+You can also debug I/O of arduno with your notebook instead of Raspberry Pi.
-- For getting input and control motors